Interactive Brokers Trading Service

 Procedure for Providing TWS Log Files

-- In TWS, navigate to Edit > Global Configure > Settings > API > Settings.
+- In TWS, navigate to Edit > Global Configuration > Settings > API > Settings.

 - Then within Setting change the Logging Level to Detail.